kevmck451/array_char_app/app/control/View/readme.md

     - play a sound from 1 speaker at a time in a circle

     - need to see if you can play an audio file and change the tags during and it still work smoothly

+## Speaker Array Visual
+    - circles with numbers representing a speaker in a circle
+    - black indicates no sound and shade of red indicates sound

+## Gain Structure
+    - mixer like display of speaker gains